 For an easy introduction to Angkor and Angkor Wat the best route follows the Angkor circuit tours, starting with the small circuit, then moving on to the grand circuit (also known as the big circuit).
 Both should be covered with two day tours and while these circuits or loops are said to be the ‘touristy’ option, to travel to Angkor without covering the main sites is little more than daft.
 It is best to cover these temples on the first two days before venturing further to less the visited ruins of Angkor.
-Below follows my recent visit (July ’14) which was my first in 8 years (my previous visit in 2006) and few things have changed (bar my new gut and half a beard).
+Below follows my recent visit (July ’14) which was my first in 8 years (my previous visit in 2006) and few things have changed (bar my beer belly and half a beard).
 Note, for travel to Angkor you will need to stay nearby in the town of Siem Reap (Nearby Hotel List Here).

 There are 3 ticketing options available at the front ticket office; 1 day ($20), 3 days ($40) and 7 days ($60).
 The one day will cover the main sites and the simple introduction to Angkor.
 The 3 days will cover the two day tours leaving the added day to venture on.
 Seven days is for the enthusiasts (or slow people) and could easily be filled with hiking trails and far-flung Khmer ruins.
 To date I’ve only covered the two day tours and have no itching desire to push further.
 Khmer temples are found all over Cambodia and in neighbouring Thailand and I’ve seen my fair share by covering lesser known and more remote Phanom Rung in Thailand and the border temples of Cambodia.
 Note, tickets will show photos on them so you can’t split or exchange passes with others.
 They will also be checked on entry to main temples.
 Ticket photographs will be taken at the ticketing office (regardless of bad hair days..).